Collaborative professional development with pupils’ learning at its heart

 - a focus on a research question that links to the schools’ development plan;

 - the selection of two ‘case’ pupils, identified by their class teachers because of concerns about underachievement / insufficient progress and issues regarding the pupils’ response to classroom teaching;

-- the involvement of a teacher with specialist subject expertise working alongside class teachers (for example as the school’s subject leader for English or mathematics, as an Advanced Skills Teacher or as a specialist intervention teacher).
+- the involvement of a teacher with specialist subject expertise working alongside class teachers (for example as the school’s subject leader for mathematics, as an Advanced Skills Teacher or as a specialist intervention teacher).